 Hi.
 I'm Lisa.

-I help authors and publishers make fun and inclusive children’s books.
+I'm a children's book editor and publishing consultant who helps publishers make fun and inclusive children’s books.

 When people talk about diversity or inclusion they often only focus on one element.